 Function of Frame Story

 This literary technique uses embedded narratives, which provide readers with a context about the main narrative.
 Frame story leads the readers from the first story to the other one.
-This is a sort of guidance, which establishes the context for an embedded narrative, helping the writer to create a context how a narrative needs to be interpreted.
-It also offers multiple perspectives to the readers within a story as well as about the story.
-These multiple perspectives give the readers more information about the characters regarding their feelings, thoughts and motivations.
+This is a sort of guidance, which establishes the context for an embedded narrative, helping the writer to create a context for interpreting a narrative.
+It also offers multiple perspectives to the readers within a story, as well as about the story.
+These multiple perspectives give the readers more information about the characters regarding their feelings, thoughts, and motivations.